kanikakasharma/learning-library/developer-library/converged-db-for-developers/eshop-application/eshop-application.md

 - Create datasources required for upcoming labs

 ### Prerequisites
+This lab assumes you have:
+- A Free Tier, Paid or LiveLabs Oracle Cloud account
+- SSH Private Key to access the host via SSH
+- You have completed:
-- Lab 1: Generate SSH Key - Cloud Shell
+    - Lab: Generate SSH Keys
-- Lab 2: Setup Compute Instance
+    - Lab: Setup Compute Instance
-- Lab 3: Start Services
+    - Lab: Start Services

 ### About eShop Application